-Prior to applying for an internship students must have successfully defended their thesis prospectus.
-Students must have successfully completed all academic coursework and practica prior to entering an internship (CPSE 688-R).
-Students must apply for internship online at the BYU Internship Office webpage: https://intern.byu.edu/
+\ Prior to applying for an internship, students must have successfully defended their thesis prospectus.
+Students must have successfully completed all academic coursework and practica prior to entering an internship (CPSE 688-R), and have received faculty approval indicating readiness for internship.
+Students who are completing an internship in Utah must apply for an internship online at the BYU Internship Office webpage: https://intern.byu.edu/